lensapp/lens-extension-samples/minikube-sample/README.md

 # Lens "Minikube" Extension

+**Deprecated from Lens 5.0 as the new Catalog feature will add all clusters found in the users local kubeconfig file.**

 Simple Lens extension that automatically adds "minikube" workspace and cluster if minikube is installed.

 ## Install